cn666278/Vue-3.0/README.md

 [The story of Evan You and Vue](https://baijiahao.baidu.com/s?id=1730409379485988644&wfr=spider&for=pc)
 ```
-"Make epic shit" --Evan You
+"Make epic shit" -- Evan You
 ```

 ### References